mtzaperas/capstone/notes.md

 **Other Duplications**
 - Crash_ID: *acts as primary key for each table*
-- Unit_Nbr: *Unit number entered on crash report for a unit involved in the crash*
+- Unit_Nbr: *number entered on crash report for each car/vehicle/bike/person involved in the crash*
 - Person, PrimaryPerson, Charges
 -  Prsn_Nbr: *The person who was charged*
   - Person, PrimaryPerson, Charges

 **Merging tables**
-- Grouped person, primaryperson tables together to prevent duplicating identical columns
+- Concat the person, primaryperson tables together in pandas since almost all same columns and don't have overlap in ppl discussed in each
 - Problem with merging charges table - columns Unit_Nbr and Prsn_Nbr identical to person, primaryperson tables.
 Solved by merging charges table with on key = [Charge_ID, Unit_Nbr, Prsn_Nbr]
 - Multiple persons (Prsn_Nbr) per crash, multiple charges per person
 - Some columns may be deprecated (charge cat ID stopped being used in 2010 per data dictionary)
+- Decided to use crash_ID as index for joining unit to crash, then to reset index to crash_ID and unit (multiindex), then to add people information.
+Could add further tables with new multiindex that adds prsn_nbr